nesvoboda/socrates/README.md

 Socrates checks these two requirements for you!

-### What is inside?
+### What are the tests?

 It provides two series of tests: PERFORMANCE and DEATH TIMING.

 A PERFORMANCE test is a stable test.
 By its conditions, no philosophers should die.
-So this script times the execution of your binary.
+Socrates times the execution of your binary.

 If it exits prematurely (sooner than 40s by default) the test is failed.

-In a DEATH TIMING test, a philosopher must die instantly.
+In a DEATH TIMING test, a philosopher must die at a known time.
 The program output is then parsed to measure how soon your program reported that.

 If your delay is more than 10ms, the test is failed!